This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 Do all Bay Area bridges accept FasTrak?

 Yes.
 All eight Bay Area toll bridges are fully electronic and accept FasTrak.
 None of them have cash toll booths.
 If you do not have FasTrak, the pay-by-plate system photographs your license plate and mails an invoice.
-FasTrak saves $1.00 per crossing on every bridge, so it pays for itself quickly if you cross any Bay Area bridge regularly.
+On the Golden Gate Bridge, FasTrak saves $0.25 per crossing versus a License Plate Account and $1.00 versus the invoice rate.
+On the seven state-owned bridges all payment methods cost the same $8.50 in 2026; FasTrak becomes the cheapest option there from January 2027, when rates split into $9.00 FasTrak / $9.25 license plate / $10.00 invoice.

 Which Bay Area bridges have carpool discounts?